 Upon receipt of a Com event, the t0 (retransmission) timer shall be canceled.
 Then the following is performed:

 The protocol instance shall check the Status code of the Authentication frame.
 If the Status code is ANTI_CLOGGING_TOKEN_REQUIRED, a new SAE Commit message shall be constructed with the Anti-Clogging Token from the received Authentication frame, and the commit-scalar and COMMIT-ELEMENT previously sent.
 The new SAE Commit message shall be transmitted to the peer, Sync shall be zeroed, and the t0 (retransmission) timer shall be set.

+If the Status code is UNKNOWN_PASSWORD_IDENTIFIER, the protocol instance shall send a Del event to the parent process and transition back to Nothing state.

 [snip]

+If there is a password identifier associated with the password when the protocol instance constructed its SAE Commit message and either there is no password identifier in the received frame or the password identifier in the received frame does not match the password identifier used to construct the protocol instance’s SAE Commit message, BadID shall be set, the protocol instance shall send a Del event to the parent process and transition back to Nothing state.

 If the group is supported but does not match that used when the protocol instance constructed its SAE Commit message, DiffGrp shall be set and the local identity and peer identity shall be checked.

 Instruct the editor to modify section C.3 as indicated: